s24279-pj/NAI-73c-MSzJWi/Zjazd5/README.md

 The script will display:
 - The model's accuracy and loss on the test dataset.
 - The confusion matrix for the predictions.
-- A classification report showing precision, recall, and F1-score for each animal class.

 ### Clothing Image Classification (Fashion MNIST)